Prepare for your wisdom tooth extraction by knowing what to expect. These instructions will help you see the best results from your procedure:

 Prepare for your All-On-4 Implant procedure by knowing what to expect.
 These instructions will help you see the best possible results:

-• Do not eat, drink, or smoke 8 hours prior to your surgery.
+- Do not eat, drink, or smoke 8 hours prior to your surgery.
 Do not drink any alcohol for at least 24 hours before surgery.

-• Do take any prescribed medication on the morning of your surgery with only a small amount of water in sips.
+- Do take any prescribed medication on the morning of your surgery with only a small amount of water in sips.

-• Bring all necessary medications to your surgical appointment.
+- Bring all necessary medications to your surgical appointment.

-• Notify our team of any illness leading up to your appointment, including a sore throat, cold, stomach ache, or upset bowels.
+- Notify our team of any illness leading up to your appointment, including a sore throat, cold, stomach ache, or upset bowels.

-• For your safety, don’t wear perfume, cologne, makeup, or contacts to your appointment.
+- For your safety, don’t wear perfume, cologne, makeup, or contacts to your appointment.

-• To help us monitor your vitals, don’t wear nail polish, press-ons, gel nails, or acrylic nails to your appointment.
+- To help us monitor your vitals, don’t wear nail polish, press-ons, gel nails, or acrylic nails to your appointment.

-• Schedule 48-72 hours off of work, school, or other commitments, and do not operate a vehicle or machinery for 24 hours following surgery or your last dose of pain medication.
+- Schedule 48-72 hours off of work, school, or other commitments, and do not operate a vehicle or machinery for 24 hours following surgery or your last dose of pain medication.

-• Attend a post-surgical appointment with our surgical team 2 weeks after your surgery to follow up and evaluate your healing process.
-You will also attend an additional 1-2 month appointment and a 4-6 month appointment.
+- Attend a post-surgical appointment with our surgical team 2 weeks after your surgery to follow up and evaluate your healing process.
+You will also attend an additional 2 month appointment and a 4-6 month appointment.

 Please plan to have a responsible companion attend your surgical appointment with you.
 They must be an adult and they must remain in the office during the entire surgery, drive you home after the surgery, and supervise you for 24 hours following the surgery.

-For any questions about these guidelines, please the contact WISE Oral and Facial Surgery team.
+For any questions about these guidelines, please contact the WISE Oral and Facial Surgery team.
 We will be happy to provide more information.

 All-On-4 Timeline and Prep